MicheleTobias/Workshop-Cartography-Journal-Figures/README.md

 This workshop will discuss approaches and guidelines for creating map figures for academic books and journals.
 We'll use QGIS to illustrate one workflow in a graphical GIS.
 This general workflow can be applied to other graphical GIS programs or even programming environments.

 ## Prerequisites
-In this workshop, I will assume you have An introductory understanding of:
+In this workshop, I will assume you have an introductory understanding of:
 * Common spatial data formats (raster and vector, specifically)
 * Desktop GIS in general, and QGIS specifically.
 My [Intro to Desktop GIS with QGIS Workshop](https://github.com/MicheleTobias/Intro-to-Desktop-GIS-with-QGIS) is a good introduction or resource if you need a refresher.